List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 AceA hole-in-one: a single shot that lands the ball in the hole.

-Topped shotA mis-hit where the club strikes the top of the ball, causing it to roll or bounce weakly.
+Topped shotA mis-hit where the club head strikes the top of the ball, causing it to roll or bounce weakly.

-Downswing The motion of the club moving down toward the ball in the swing arc.
+DownswingThe motion of the club moving down toward the ball in the swing arc.

 While some of these golf words may seem similar (like a fade and a slice or a chip and a bump and run), each has its own purpose.
 Learning these differences will improve your confidence and communication skills on the course.

-Features of Golf Courses
+Features of Golf Courses and the Golf Course

 There are many kinds of golf courses, built in various shapes and sizes, and each one has its own unique set of features and challenges.
 Here are some standard golf course features you’ll encounter: